-12 Scores reflect most recent data, which is CY 2016 (CMS Hospital Compare measures typically have a 9-month delay).
+&lt;sup>13 Scores reflect most recent data, which is CY 2016 (CMS Hospital Compare measures typically have a 9-month delay).

-13 This Volume Category is based on ED visits in CY 2014 (the base period under the modeling).
+&lt;sup>14 This Volume Category is based on ED visits in CY 2014 (the base period under the modeling).

 Mathematica found that ED-1b and ED-2b measures were significantly correlated with HCAHPS measures, and shorter wait times are associated with better HCAHPS ratings.

-Staff, therefore, recommends for the QBR program inclusion of ED-1b and 2b measures, which focus on ED visits that ultimately result in an inpatient admission.
+Staff, therefore, recommends inclusion of ED-1b and 2b measures for the QBR program, which focus on ED visits that ultimately result in an inpatient admission.
 These measures would be included in the Person and Community Engagement domain.
 Staff acknowledges the importance of the ED wait time measure in the outpatient setting (OP-18b), as approximately 85% of emergency department visits do not result in an admission.
 However, staff is reluctant to include this measure at this time, given that the incentives of the Global Budget Revenue system are largely to enhance care management and reduce unnecessary and avoidable utilization, which may not align with reduced outpatient time.
+In addition, the patients to whom the OP-18b measure applies are not eligible to complete the HCAHPS survey since they are treated in the outpatient setting and not included in the sample frame, because HCAHPS is only administered to a random sample of adult inpatients admitted in the medical, surgical and maternity care service lines between 48 hours and six weeks after discharge.

 The staff modeled rewarding hospitals for improving their performance relative to the national median (on a scale of 0-9 possible points).
 Hospitals at or below the national median (i.e., more efficient) in the performance period would receive a full 10 points on the measure.
-Additionally, recognizing the multi-faceted challenges to improving ED throughput and build in protections for hospitals making measurable improvement, hospitals that are below the national median but improve enough to receive at least 1 point on each of the measures modeled would receive the better of their QBR scores, with or without the ED wait times included in the Person and Community Engagement domain.
+Additionally, recognizing the multi-faceted challenges to improving ED throughput, staff has modeled built in protections for hospitals making measurable improvement.
+To that end, in the modeling, hospitals that are below the national median but improve enough to receive at least 1 point on each of the measures modeled receive the better of their QBR scores, with or without the ED wait times included in the Person and Community Engagement domain.